johnrobertsantos/Exploratory-Data-Analysis-Using-Python/README.md

 ### Results
 ![image](https://github.com/user-attachments/assets/dfd57bce-3dbf-4fda-8930-186f06f1ad08)

+*Scatter plot that visualizes the differences of each skills relative to their likelihood of being demanded and their median salary offerings*

 ### Insights
 - Python stands out as the only skill located in the first quadrant, indicating that it commands both a high median yearly salary and strong demand in data science job postings.